statcompute/py_vsk/README.md

 py_vsk
    |-- vsk_mle()   : Estimate Vasicek parameters by using MLE.
    |-- vsk_imm()   : Estimate Vasicek parameters by using indirect moment matching.
+   |-- vsk_dmm()   : Estimate Vasicek parameters by using direct moment matching.
+   |-- vsk_qbe()   : Estimate Vasicek parameters by using quantile-based estimator.
    |-- vsk_pdf()   : Calculates the probability density function of Vasicek.
    |-- vsk_cdf()   : Calculates the probability cumulative function of Vasicek.
    |-- vsk_ppf()   : Calculates the percentile point function (CDF inverse) of Vasicek.